Abuja: History

 The move of Nigeria's Capital to Abuja was controversial, and the biggest opposition to it was led by Obafemi Awolowo.
 Awolowo, as a politician and a representative of the Yoruba people, defended their claims against the move of the Capital from Lagos.
-During the hotly-contested campaign for the presidency, he vowed to hire the American Walt Disney Corporation to convert the new site (Abuja) into an amusement park if he was elected.
+During the hotly-contested campaign for the presidency, he vowed to hire the American Walt Disney Company to convert the new site (Abuja) into an amusement park if he was elected.
 However, after his election as president, Alhaji Shehu Shagari laid the first foundation for Abuja's infrastructure and pushed for its early completion.
 His first journey outside of Lagos after his election was to Abuja, where he visited contractors and workers on site to urge a speedy completion of the project.
 On his return, he confided in Alhaji Abubakar Koko his disappointment with the slow progress of work.
-Shehu Shagari rescheduled the planned relocation to Abuja from 1986 to 1982 which later proved difficult.
+Shehu Shagari rescheduled the planned relocation to Abuja from 1986 to 1992 which later proved difficult.

 The International Planning Associates (IPA) was commissioned in June 1977, by the Federal Capital Development Authority (FCDA) to produce the Abuja Master Plan and its regional grid.
 According to the terms of reference, the master planning process was to include a review of relevant data, selection of a capital city site, preparation of regional and city plans and the accompanying design and development standards manual.